Weston, Massachusetts: Weston Friendly Society

 The Weston Friendly Society, founded in 1885, is the second oldest community theatre in the United States.
 WFS performs musicals in the auditorium of Weston Town Hall several times a year.
 WFS donates money from its productions to local charitable causes.

-Weston Drama Workshop
+Acme Theater Productions

-Weston Drama Workshop, founded in 1962, is a summer youth theatre program.
-Performers and support staff consist of students from fifth grade to the age of 23 years.
-Productions were originally held at Country School and Weston High School, but since 1994, WDW has held its performances at Regis College.
+Acme Theater moved from nearby Maynard in 2024, residing in the United Methodist Church at the intersection of Conant Avenue and North Avenue.
+Acme performs four main stage shows each season and Acme Improv performs four improv shows each season.

 Periodicals

-News and features of interest to Weston residents are published in two periodicals: The Weston Town Crier, a weekly newspaper, and WellesleyWeston, a quarterly magazine launched in 2005.
-Both are available in the Weston Public Library and have an online presence.
+News and features of interest to Weston residents are published in WellesleyWeston, a quarterly magazine launched in 2005.
+The magazine is available in the Weston Public Library.